 You’ll do most of your vehicle charging at home, but sometimes you’ll need a power-up on the road.
 Luckily, options are becoming more flexible for both!

 Charging times vary based on the vehicle and voltage of the charging station.

 Charging a vehicle at Level 1 means plugging in to a standard 120-volt outlet.
 Most electric vehicles can be charged at Level 1, although it takes significantly longer (15-50 hours) than other charging options.

 Level 2 – 240 volts

 Using 240-volt service, a dead battery can be fully charged in approximately two to eight hours.
-Some models can charge completely in as little as 30 minutes.
 The installation of a 240-volt charger at home may qualify you for a $50 per kilowatt (kW) rebate along with the money-saving off-peak rate.

 Direct Current (DC) Quick Charging

 This option is typically only available for public charging, and stations are usually found along major transportation corridors.
 On average, the DC charger can add 40 miles of range for every 10 minutes of charging.

 Preparing for your electric vehicle is easy.
 Installing a Level 2 home charger is much like installing the wiring for a clothes dryer or other heavy appliance.
 Most homeowners hire an electrician for this and it can usually be done in a few hours.